grinchdubs/tdLEDpi/README.md

 	* Open provided TOE
 	* In the DMXout Chop at select universe 1 and add RPi IP address to Network address field

+## Known Issues

+	- I havent been able to get this to work with the Raspberry Pi 4 yet. for whatever reason it causes a kernel panic at step number 11 when starting the node.js server